MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-AI Builder binary classification is an AI model that predicts yes/no business outcomes by learning to associate historical data patterns to historical outcomes.
-Based on those results, the binary classification model detects learned patterns in new data, in order to predict future outcomes.
+AI Builder binary classification is an AI model that predicts yes/no business outcomes by learning to associate historical data patterns with historical outcomes.
+Based on those results, the binary classification model detects learned patterns in new data to predict future outcomes.

-Use the Binary Classification AI model to explore any business question that is answered as one of two available options, such as yes/no, true/false, pass/fail, go/no go, etc. For example:.
+Use the Binary Classification AI model to explore any business question that is answered as one of two available options, such as yes/no, true/false, pass/fail, and go/no go.
+For example:

 - Which applicants may be eligible for membership?
 - Which customers may not renew their subscriptions?